 How long does caffeine last in coffee?

-We love a good cup of coffee.
-That’s not just because of its lovely taste and ever-appealing variety.
+We love a good cup of coffee (as you might inagine!) here at MGC Head quarters.
+That’s not just because of its amazing range of tastes and ever-appealing caffeine kick.
 It comes with a whole host of health perks, too.
 Given the right daily amount can even add years to your (coffee-drinking) life.
 If it’s a matter of proportion, it begs the question: how long does caffeine last?
 The answer to this will involve you enjoying heaps of it.
 Let’s go for it!

 The science behind coffee intake by the body

-This may seem slow in automotive terms, but a lot of you will attest to the contrary when talking about coffee: it kicks in pretty fast.
+This may seem slow in automotive terms, but you’ll probably already know it’s not that slow for your coffee to take effect: it kicks in pretty fast.
 Indeed, coffee gets ingested already as it passes through your mouth and throat, as it permeates through the tissues instantly.
+Gone in 60 seconds it aint! (do you see what we did there?!)

 After 10 minutes, caffeine starts showing substantial effects, with an upwards trend for another 30 minutes, give or take.
 Peak-effect tends to unfold after 30 to 45 minutes.
 At that moment, the subject – you, relaxed and reclining comfortably in your armchair – displays heightened attention levels thanks to an increase in blood supply to the brain.
 Even the most active of coffee buffs get all the goodness out of their espresso, as caffeine happens to increase oxygen consumption during exercise.